Joker First Reviews: Joaquin Phoenix’s Character Called One Of DC’s Most Frightening Villains!

 The film is also being praised for visual representations.
 "With picture-perfect contrasts & color, sublime compositions, the rich and complex mise-en-scène succeeds in elevating an unforgettable film," IFC wrote.

-Phillips stated at an interview that he had it on his mind from the start to make Phoenix's portrayal of Joker different than the previous ones.
+Phillips stated at an interview that he had it on his mind from the start to make Phoenix's portrayal of the Joker different than the previous ones.
 He said, "The attraction to make this film was that we were going to approach it in our own way.
 I didn't want a psychiatrist to be able to identify his personality type."

 Explaining as to how Ledger's Joker is different from Phoenix's, he further added, "He does not want the world to burn.
 His goal is genuinely to make people laugh and bring joy to the world and he made a few bad decisions along the way."